xtexChooser/git-mirrors/src/doc/about-ext.md

 Killing time with Minecraft, Mindustry, Unciv and osu.

-Sometimes appears in exozyme project and Chinese Minecraft Wiki editors' chat groups.
+Sometimes appears in exozyme project and Chinese Minecraft Wiki editors' chat groups, etc.

-Also in <span>#xtex:sakura.ci</span>.
+Also in <span>#xtexpic:envs.net</span>.

 ## Contact